Skip to content

 Coverage Analysis

 Accepts payments in ~100 countries with local acquiring in 45+ markets.
 Adyen is one of the few processors with its own banking licenses in the EU, UK and USA, meaning it acts as its own acquiring bank rather than routing through third parties.
 This matters for settlement speed and fee transparency.
 250+ payment methods across 150+ currencies.
 Local acquiring keeps interchange low because transactions stay domestic.
-Nuvei covers 50+ markets with 720+ methods specifically tailored for iGaming.
+Nuvei covers 52 markets on its own count with 720+ methods specifically tailored for iGaming.
 Worldpay has deeper legacy coverage in regulated US gambling states.
 For pure geographic breadth in card acquiring, Adyen is hard to beat.
 For iGaming-specific APM coverage, Nuvei wins.

 Regional Breakdown